Haley Bonar

 Starting in 2006, we added a new roster designation - Injured Reserve (IR).
 And, like the taxi squad, the player does not have to be injured to be put on it.
 However, again borrowing from the NFL, when you put a player on IR, he is done for the season.

 You may place one player on IR.
-There is no cost associated with this move, and once you do that, his roster spot becomes open for another player - so, in a sense, the maximum roster size goes from 40 to 41.
+Once you do that, his 40-man roster spot becomes open for another player.
 But, the only option you have for that player the rest of the season is to keep him on IR or cut him.
 He cannot be placed back on your active roster - including for the playoffs.

 If the player is cut and goes back into the free agent pool and another team signs him, he will be made active.
 If a player on IR is traded, the receiving team gets him as an active player.